TrFolwe/TrFolwe/README.md

 ### Hi there 👋 <Developers/>();

-Backend developer for 2 years
+Backend developer for 2 years 💻

 I like to eat 😋

-.NET Developer and Professional php developer, JavaScript junior developer...
+.NET Developer and Professional php developer, SQLite, JavaScript developer... 👨‍💻